Why Going Back to the Doctor Matters

 4. Don’t delay care in an emergency.

 For certain health issues, you can receive care from your provider over the phone or by video.
 Ask your provider if that is an option for any treatment that you need.
-BCBSRI has temporarily expanded coverage so you can receive treatment over the phone or virtually—such as through telehealth—from in-network providers (including dentists) with no copays, deductibles, or other cost-sharing, when clinically appropriate.2 You can also receive care virtually through BCBSRI Doctors Online3 if that service is available with your plan.
+You have coverage for clinically appropriate video and phone visits from certain in-network providers.
+This telemedicine coverage is a standard part of your BCBSRI health plan and is in addition to the video visits available through BCBSRI Doctors Online1 if that service is available with your plan.
 BCBSRI Doctors Online can be used for common, non-emergency health issues 24/7 as well as for scheduled therapy sessions and psychiatry visits.
-Doctors Online is also temporarily covered at 100%.2

 Keeping you safe

 To protect you from COVID-19, your provider’s office and other healthcare facilities may be taking the following precautions: